 I was sad the day went by so fast and there were a couple of things I wanted mom to see before it got dark.
 We zoomed up hwy 190 passed Furnace Creek and headed up to 20 Mule Team drive.
 This dirt road takes you through the area where the borax company's mine used to be.
 The road goes through some very tight turns in between mountains that look like they're made out of styrofoam!
 Sorry for the dirty windshield pics.

 After winding thru the canyon we scoped out the parking area for Zabriski point and decided to come back to check it out after mom could rest her hip for a while.
 We stopped in to the Forty Niner Cafe and had a tasty dinner before collecting our gifts in the general store.
 While eating dinner I was curious about the staff and asked the waitress how she came to work there and how logistically things worked out.
 She told us she is originally from Kentucy and found the job thru her husband who works for the forest service.
 She said the staff all live on site and pay a low bi-weekly rent while receiving a generous salary.
 I want to do it!

 It was nice to talk with her and everyone who worked there was super nice.
 She suggested we watch the sunrise at Zabriski Point the next day and we thought that was a great idea.

-The next morning we woke for the sunrise at Zabriskie point like the waitress had suggested.
-It was cold and blustery and my phone had a hard time keeping up, hence the blurry pictures.
+The next morning it was cold and blustery and my phone had a hard time keeping up, hence the blurry pictures.
 It finally died just before the sunrise, of course but the predawn was beautiful in and of itself.

 Seeing all of the photographers huddled up on the mountain made me miss Josh.
 I talked to my mom about how the worst part of break ups is the loss of the friendship and then I got choked up and started crying like a dork.
 It takes time I guess and it's probably not a good idea to follow the break up train on thought on the first day of your period.